Use MySQL Database on Azure to configure WordPress

 Download the latest version of the installation package to your local storage directory from the WordPress Web Apps.
 You can then extract it to this directory.

-Step 2: Create a MySQL database instance on the Azure server
+Step 2: Create a MySQL Database on the Azure server

-Ensure that you have selected Allow Azure Services to access the server.
-Otherwise, the deployment might fail.
+Ensure that you have selected Allow Azure Services to access the server, otherwise this may cause deployment to fail.

 Step 3: Create a new web app